Paul Kreppel: Recent projects

-He appeared in the 2021 drag-themed television movie The Bitch Who Stole Christmas.
+He appeared in the RuPaul 2021 television movie The Bitch Who Stole Christmas.

 In June 2022, Kreppel joined the cast of the Broadway revival of Into the Woods, understudying the Narrator/Mysterious Man and the Steward.
 He reprised these roles in the 2023 national tour.

 Personal life

 Kreppel is divorced with two children.
 His children, Will and Molly, are both artists.

 In 1992, Kreppel received an Alumni Achievement Award from Emerson College, for outstanding achievements in his field.